Sabihuddin Ahmed

-Justice Sabihuddin Ahmed (صبیح الدین احمد; 1949–2009) was a former Chief Justice of the Sindh High Court and a justice of the Supreme Court of Pakistan.
+Sabihuddin Ahmed (صبیح الدین احمد; 1949–2009) was a Pakistani jurist who served as the chief justice of the Sindh High Court from 2005 to 2007 and later as a justice of the Supreme Court of Pakistan.

 Early life and education

 Ahmed was born in Hyderabad, Sindh in 1949 to senior civil officer Wajihuddin Ahmed and Atiya Bano.
 He was the oldest of five siblings, following him were Mehrunissa Ahmad Ali, Aminuddin Ahmed, Lalarukh Jamil and Nooruddin Ahmed.
 He passed his MA from the University of Punjab, Lahore in 1969 and his LLB from the University of Karachi.

 Family

 He is survived by his wife Nelofer Ahmed, daughter and journalist Sanaa Ahmed, son and barrister Salahuddin Ahmed and son Rameezuddin Ahmed, who is currently pursuing his undergraduate degree from Canada.
 His grandfather was Maulana Salahuddin Ahmed, a prolific Urdu writer and editor of the Urdu literary magazine Adabi Dunya.
 Amongst his cousins are the human rights activists and sisters, Hina Jilani and Asma Jehangir, business leader Iqbal Z. Ahmed, thespian Salima Raza and also activist Nigar Ahmad.
 His son Salahuddin is a partner in Munir A. Malik's law firm, the same law firm Sabihuddin was a partner of before he became a judge.